GENIVI/rvi_lib/README.md

     $ make install

 This will install both `libjwt` and `librvi` on your development platform.

+#### Quick Start
+If you would like to see an example of an application using `rvi_lib`, run the
+following:

+    $ make examples
+    $ ./examples/interactive

+Initiating the RVI context requires a configuration file, along with X.509 certificates and one or more JWT credentials.
+See the "Configuration" section for details on configuring your own.

+Insecure configuration details, including private keys and certificates, are provided in the [examples] folder. _*THESE CREDENTIALS MUST NOT BE USED IN PRODUCTION*_.

 # Configuration
 When used in a calling application (such as the example "interactive" program),